SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

     False
     >>>

-These :class:`iris.time.PartialDateTime` objects can be used to write clearer, more concise constraints:
+These two facilities can be combined to provide straightforward calendar-based time selections when loading or extracting data.

+The previous constraint example can now be written as:

     >>> the_11th_hour = iris.Constraint(time=iris.time.PartialDateTime(hour=11))
     >>> print(iris.load_cube(